Associate Director of Research, Director of Health Equity Working Group, and Assistant Professor of General Internal Medicine

 Marta Sánchez is an educational anthropologist conducting research with the students, families and teachers of the New Latino South and is a co-Investigator on the Research Institute for Scholars of Equity project (IES R305B160015).
 Both studies examine educational inequality in the United States.

-Graduate Research Assistant, Health Equity Working Group
+Associate in Research, Health Equity Working Group

 Co-Director of Working Group on Educational Policy and Associate Professor of the Practice in Education